Great Orton

-Great Orton is a village in the parish of Orton, in the City of Carlisle district of the English county of Cumbria.
+Great Orton is a village in the civil parish of Orton, in the Cumberland district of the ceremonial county of Cumbria, England.
 The population of the civil parish taken at the 2011 census was 453.
 Historically, the village is part of Cumberland.
+From 1974 to 2023 it was in Carlisle district.

 Location

 Great Orton is close to England's border with Scotland.
 The English city of Carlisle lies about five miles to the east, whereas the Scottish town of Gretna lies just eight miles to the north..